 No, things like mortgages, student loans, and auto loans (in other words, any installment loan) do not count towards this rate.
 Your credit utilization ratio only includes revolving credit accounts.

 This is the general rule, but it’s important to note how individual credit cards and lines of credit may differ.
-Make sure you know how a line of credit from a specific financial institution before you consider it as an option.
+Make sure you know how a line of credit from a specific financial institution works before you consider it as an option.

 What is a Good Credit Utilization Ratio?

 You already know a low credit utilization rate is preferable, but just how low should you go?